pavank2/ProtractorSuite/README.md

    - npm run tests

-7. On the command prompt, notice the tests executing (passed test/spec is represented with a dot ".")
+7. On the command prompt, notice the tests executing (passed test/spec is represented with a green dot ".")

 8. HTML report of the latest execution can be seen at {PROJECT_HOME}/reports/report.html